 • If a driver has medical coverage under more than one automobile insurance policy, claims for treatments for car accident-related injuries can be filed against each policy.
 This provision of Sec.
 38.2-2201 applies only to drivers of personal-use vehicles (i.e., no company cars or trucks) and to policies that cover four or fewer vehicles.

 So that is what Virginia law requires automobile insurance companies to offer for additional med pay coverage, regardless of fault in an accident.
 Of course, insurers will not often be eager to pay out claims for medical claims.
-They are often slow and difficult about honoring these claims.
+They are often slow and difficult to honor these claims.
+Speak to a personal injury lawyer in Virginia Beach to learn more.

-An important thing to recognize about medical coverage provisions in automobile insurance policies is that the coverage extends to the policy holder at all times.
+An important thing to recognize about medical coverage provisions in automobile insurance policies is that the coverage extends to the policyholder at all times.
 Even if the person is riding in someone else’s car when he or she gets injured, the policy holder can file a claim with his or her insurer.
-Also, even if a driver gets injured when only driving his or her car–that is, has a single-car accident–the insurance company must pay medical expense under a valid policy.
+Also, even if a driver gets injured when only driving his or her car–that is, has a single-car accident–the insurance company must pay medical expenses under a valid policy.

 This broad liability often makes insurance companies reluctant to encourage drivers to purchase medical coverage.
 Insurance companies may “undersell” medical coverage because the coverage is optional under Virginia law.
 Still, it is wise for any driver to insist on having this coverage.
 It is also a good deal for the consumer.

 The best way to ensure insurance companies meet their legal responsibilities to cover medical expenses resulting from car accidents is to hire a lawyer with experience in holding insurance companies accountable.
-My colleagues and I have that experience, and we normally will not charge doing med pay claims as part of a car accident injury case.
-Holding insurance companies to their legal and contractual obligations is crucial when it comes to reimbursing traffic accident victims’ medical expenses and lost wages.
+My colleagues and I have that experience, and we normally will not charge doing medical pay claims as part of a car accident injury case.
+Holding insurance companies to their legal and contractual obligations is crucial when reimbursing traffic accident victims’ medical expenses and lost wages.
+Our car accident attorneys in Virginia Beach are here for you no matter what.
+Contact us to discuss your case today.